An extension of the Ising-Curie-Weiss model of self-organized criticality with a threshold on the interaction range

-and, on the other hand, using Lemma~\ref{lemmaAsympAlp}, we can write
+and, on the other hand, using Lemma~\ref{lm:asymptotics_eigenvalues}, we can write

-Thus, applying Taylor's theorem as in~(\ref{TRI2D}), we obtain the pointwise convergence~(\ref{CVSIntermediate}).
-After this, applying the dominated convergence Theorem to the integral in~(\ref{exactExpression}), we get, for every bounded and measurable function~$g:\R\to\R$,
+Thus, applying Taylor's theorem as in~(\ref{eq:TRI2D}), we obtain the pointwise convergence~(\ref{eq:CVSIntermediate}).
+After this, applying the dominated convergence Theorem to the integral in~(\ref{eq:exactExpression}), we get, for every continuous and bounded function~$g:\R\to\R$,

 which shows the claimed convergence in law, concluding the proof of the Lemma. \end{proof}